 During the school year, we all see the familiar yellow color driving down the road.
 The school bus.

-There is a technology called virtualization with the same effect on data centers.
+There is a technology called virtualization.

 In our example a server is the school bus.
 The kids are the virtualization.